Shah Accuses TMC of Jeopardising National Security Through Infiltration

-Union Home Minister Amit Shah asserts that the West Bengal election is pivotal for India's security, accusing the TMC government of prioritising appeasement politics and enabling infiltration, thus endangering national borders.
+Amit Shah asserts that the West Bengal election is pivotal for India's national security, accusing the TMC government of prioritising appeasement politics and enabling infiltration, thus endangering the nation.

 Key Points